elvirathart/hackathon/index.md

 <br />
 <br />
 <span style="color:blue;">
-Uitleg command:
+Uitleg command:<br />
-- “-d” flag specifies that the container should execute in the background.
+“-d” flag specifies that the container should execute in the background.<br />
-- “--name” option assigns the container’s name, i.e., “postgresCont”.
+“--name” option assigns the container’s name, i.e., “postgresCont”.<br />
-- “-p” assigns the port for the container i.e. “5432:5432”.
+“-p” assigns the port for the container i.e. “5432:5432”.<br />
-- “-e POSTGRES_PASSWORD” configures the password to be “pass123”.
+“-e POSTGRES_PASSWORD” configures the password to be “pass123”.<br />
-- “postgres” is the official Docker image.
+“postgres” is the official Docker image.<br />
 </span>
 <br />
 <br />